TingRigger/TingJin/_pages/cv.md

 * Rotated between and responsible for different functions: sales, product, cashier, inventory, display, and management

 <b>Store Manager</b>
-Bestseller (Vero Moda), Fujian, China | 02.2014 - 06.2014
+Bestseller (Vero Moda), Fujian, China | 02.2014 - 07.2014
 * Promoted to be a store manager in one month after onboarding by heavily exceeding the sales target (highest monthly sales record and personal sales record)
-* Led and supported 6-8 sales representatives and achieved quadrupled sales growth within 4 months (RBM 40,000 in March to 210,000+ in June)
+* Led and supported 6-8 sales representatives and achieved quadrupled sales growth within 4 months (RMB 40,000 in March to 210,000+ in June)
 * Set goals and plans, analyzed customer behavior and sales KPIs, trained and supported sales representatives
 * Managed and supported retail store transformation by hiring and training new talents